 Why does this happen?
 Why don’t LMS vendors list every single cost related to their product?

 Well, because sometimes they are simply not responsible for those costs.
 They promise to give you a product that will make your life easier.
-But their product — that LMS — is only a cog in the whole system, the tip of the iceberg.
-You are the one who needs to be on top of the system and find out how big the iceberg of workplace learning really is.
+But their product — that LMS — is only a cog in the whole system.
+You are the one who needs to be on top of the system and identify the other cogs and how they might affect you.

 Implementation / Set-up fees.
 You need the LMS up and running before users can access it and do their learning, the same way you need a browser if you want to access the internet.
 Some vendors charge an extra fee for setting up your system, others don’t.
 If they do, they should mention it.
 If they don’t mention it, you should ask about it.